xactuary/Stock-Analysis/README.md

 If Cells(j, 1).Value <> Cells(j - 1, 1).Value Then tickerstartingPrices(tickerindex) = Cells(j, 6).Value
 ```
 Both methods require the data to be sorted by Column 1.
 The new method speeds up the processing by removing the "and" step.

+### CONCLUSION
+The benefit of refactoring the code is apparent in the significant decrease in time needed to run the code.
+However, the cost of refactoring is the additional amount of time it takes to comb through someone else's code to both understand it and then make improvements upon it.
+So the value of refactoring has to do with how the end project will be used.
+If someone just needs a quick answer to a question, then the code efficiency doesn't matter as much as if someone needs to have code that can be implemented and reused by other people or on larger datasets.
+The addition of using arrays and a simple change to an equation on the stock analysis is a small refactoring change and should benefit the use of the code on the whole stock market dataset.